 What are the needs?

-Sectarian violence, in a country already plagued by instability, has resulted in the displacement of hundreds of thousands and an absence of basic protection for the civilian population.
-Vulnerable groups are increasingly living in hardship, with little access to basic services such as water, sanitation, health-care, or employment and education.
+Vulnerable groups are increasingly living in hardship, with little access to life-saving goods and basic services.
 Many Iraqis have crossed into neighbouring countries and are living in dire conditions both within and outside Iraq.

 How are we helping?

-ECHO also allocates aid to refugees in Jordan and Lebanon to cover emergency support to the most vulnerable.
-In this context ECHO supports UNHCR, whose mandate is to identify the most vulnerable groups, assess their specific needs, and provide protection.
+The Commission also allocates aid to Iraqi refugees in Jordan and Lebanon to cover emergency support to the most vulnerable.